Reevaluating the Professionalization of Engineering Faculty

 Dr. Idalis Villanueva publishes new findings in prestigious education journal

 Utah State University's College of Engineering faculty promotions for 2017.

 Congratulations A-Pin Recipients

-Eight students recognized for receiving the prestigious A-Pin award
+Eight College of Engineering students were recognized for receiving the prestigious A-Pin award for Spring 2017.

 Bear Lake Telescope Helps USU Researchers Track Orbital Debris